-Professors: Eric G. Bing, Caroline Brettell, Karen Lupo, David Meltzer, Ben Wallace, Ronald Wetherington.
-Associate Professors: Michael Adler, Sunday Eiselt, Victoria Lockwood, Carolyn Smith-Morris.
-Assistant Professors: Brigitte Kovacevich, Nia Parson, Christopher Roos.
-Professor of Practice: Kacy Hollenback.
-Emeritus Professors: Anthony E. Marks, Ladislav Novak, Garth Sampson, Fred Wendorf, David J. Wilson.
+Professors: Eric G. Bing, Caroline Brettell, Karen Lupo, David Meltzer, Ronald Wetherington, Associate Professors: Michael Adler, Sunday Eiselt, Victoria Lockwood, Mark McCoy, Nia Parson, Christopher Roos, Carolyn Smith-Morris.
+Assistant Professors: Kacy Hollenback, Neely Myers, Nicolas Sternsdorff-Cisterna.
+Research Assistant Professor: Faith Nibbs.

 Anthropology is the study of humanity in its broadest context.
 Anthropology encompasses four subdisciplines within its approach: archaeology, biological anthropology, linguistic anthropology and sociocultural anthropology.
-In addition to providing the basis for careers in the subdisciplines, anthropology provides a background for professional careers in teaching, research, international affairs, medicine, business or law.
+In addition to providing the basis for careers in these subdisciplines, anthropology provides a background for professional careers in teaching, research, international affairs, medicine, business or law.
 The department offers B.A. and B.S. degrees with a major in anthropology and B.A. and B.S. degrees with a major in health and society.
 A grade of C- or better must be earned in all courses taken in fulfillment of the requirements for the major.
-Students must achieve a minimum 2.000 GPA in anthropology and should consult their departmental adviser periodically to review their progress.
+Students must maintain a minimum 2.000 GPA in their major and should consult their departmental adviser periodically to review their progress.